Prag8855/aab/content/guides/moving-to-berlin.md

 Permanent residence gives you more freedom and more security.
 You don't need to renew it like a residence permit.
 You can stay in Germany even if you lose your job.

-Depending on your [residence permit](/glossary/Aufenthaltstitel), you can become a permanent resident after 21 to 60 months in Germany.
+Depending on your [residence permit](/glossary/Aufenthaltstitel), you can become a permanent resident after living in Germany for 21 to 60 months.

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**